parkel42/gshade-migration/README.md

 # Purpose
+This script is largely based on the GShade -> ReShade migration instructions provided by [rika](https://twitter.com/lostkagamine), which can be found here: https://gist.github.com/ry00001/3e2e63b986cb0c673645ea42ffafcc26

-PowerShell script to automatically migrate GShade to ReShade for FFXIV.
+This repository contains a PowerShell script to automatically migrate GShade to ReShade for FFXIV.
 This has only been tested in PowerShell 7, but it *should* work with older versions of PowerShell.

-This script is largely based on the GShade -> ReShade migration instructions provided by [rika](https://twitter.com/lostkagamine), which can be found here: https://gist.github.com/ry00001/3e2e63b986cb0c673645ea42ffafcc26
+This script will also work if you have uninstalled GShade previously.

 Note: Please *do not* restart your computer when prompted to do so by the GShade uninstaller.